twr14152/Go_Network_Scripts/README.md

 - http_client/httpGet_v1.go
 - http_client/httpGet_v1_output.txt
 ```
 The second script offers the same functionality as the first only it opens hostfile to get its target hosts.
-It then places those hosts in a slice.
-Then uses a for loop to iterate through the slice and issues the command to run on the device.
+It then places those hosts in a slice, then uses a for loop to iterate through the slice and issues the command to run on the device.
 ```
 - http_client/httpGet_v2.go
 - http_client/host_file001.txt